Handle Events With Webhooks

 Copy

-Tip: Find your app ID on the OAuth page of the Dev Center.
+Tip: Find your app ID on the OAuth page of your app's dashboard.

 3. Use the onOrderCanceled method to register a callback function to handle order cancellation events: